Home Family and home Copii If a child swallows something he shouldn't

 • give bread or other food to push the coin;

 Make sure the coin is not in the airway.
-If your baby is doing well, wait for a bowel movement.
-Feed your child foods that are rich in fiber, then the result will not be long in coming.
+If your baby feels well, wait for a bowel movement.
+Feed your child foods that are rich in fiber, then the results will not be long in coming.

-If the condition of the crumbs causes you concern, take an x-ray, it will show exactly where the coin is, whether its location is dangerous.
-The most undesirable outcome is the presence of an object in the bronchi; in this case, surgical intervention cannot be avoided. child_coins_piggy bank
+If the condition of the baby causes you concern, take an x-ray; it will show exactly where the coin is and whether its location is dangerous.
+The most undesirable outcome is the presence of an object in the bronchi; in this case, surgical intervention cannot be avoided. child_piggy bank_coins

-It often happens that children break glass objects or mirrors and pull small fragments into their mouths, everything here will depend on the shape and size of a foreign object, because because of the sharp edges it can simply get stuck in the intestines or esophagus, this is especially dangerous in the second case, because the baby's esophagus is very sensitive.
+It often happens that children break glass objects or mirrors and pull small fragments into their mouths; here everything will depend on the shape and size of the foreign object, because due to the sharp edges it can simply get stuck in the intestines or esophagus, this is especially dangerous in the second case, because the baby’s esophagus is very sensitive.

-It's not so scary if a child swallows a small glass bead; it's a different matter when it's a shard of a bottle or a New Year's toy.
-In any case, call an ambulance first and then try to get it yourself.
-To do this, open the baby's mouth, press on the root of the tongue and look carefully, perhaps the splinter will be removed along with the vomit or saliva.
+It’s not so scary if a child swallows a small glass bead; it’s another matter when it’s a fragment of a bottle or a New Year’s toy.
+In any case, call an ambulance first and then try to get it out yourself.
+To do this, open the baby’s mouth, press on the root of the tongue and watch carefully, perhaps the fragment will be removed along with vomit or saliva.

-After two hours, the object is in the intestines, nothing can be done here, even X-ray cannot reveal its presence.
-Feed your baby porridge and boiled vegetables to remove the debris naturally.
-At the same time, it is forbidden to cause diarrhea - to do an enema or give a laxative.
+After two hours, the object ends up in the intestines; nothing can be done; even radiography cannot reveal its presence.
+Feed your baby porridge and boiled vegetables to remove the splinter naturally.
+It is forbidden to induce diarrhea - do an enema or give a laxative.

 If a child swallows gum

-In fact, neither you nor the child will most likely notice anything, the treat will be excreted from the body with the digested food.
-It's another matter if the baby complains of abdominal pain, nausea and is capricious, in this case it will not be superfluous to see the doctor.
+In fact, neither you nor the child will most likely notice anything; the treat will be eliminated from the body along with the digested food.
+It’s another matter if the baby complains of abdominal pain, nausea and is capricious, in this case it would be a good idea to see a doctor.

-What are the negative consequences of swallowing gum?
+What negative consequences can occur when swallowing chewing gum?

-• The most unfavorable outcome is the case when the gum gets stuck in the airways, and a cough occurs, which brings the object out, if this does not happen immediately call a doctor.
-When the baby's breathing is difficult, give first aid - fix it between the knees, tilting his head down and pat between the shoulder blades.
+• The most unfavorable outcome is when the rubber band gets stuck in the respiratory tract, causing a cough that brings the object out; if this does not happen, call a doctor immediately.
+When the baby's breathing is difficult, provide first aid - secure him between your knees, tilt his head down and pat him between the shoulder blades.

-• Rarely, an allergic reaction to the components of the gum in the form of a rash may occur.
+• Occasionally, an allergic reaction to the components of the gum may occur in the form of a rash.

-There are times when a child accidentally swallows a loose milk tooth, often during a meal.
-The parents have a reasonable anxiety about whether it will damage the internal organs?
-There is no need to panic, unless, of course, the child choked on the object.
+There are times when a child accidentally swallows a loose baby tooth, often while eating.
+Parents have a reasonable concern: will it damage internal organs?
+There is no need to panic, unless, of course, the child choked on an object.

-Dentists assure that milk teeth do not pose any danger if swallowed, because they are not at all as sharp and strong as permanent incisors or canines.
-It will just dissolve in the stomach, so don't worry, feed your baby a hearty meal and wait for the contents of the intestines to come out naturally.
+Dentists assure that baby teeth do not pose any danger if swallowed, because they are not at all as sharp and strong as permanent incisors or fangs.
+It will simply dissolve in the stomach, so don't worry, feed your baby a hearty lunch and wait for the intestinal contents to come out naturally.

 CHto-delat-esli-rebenok-sluchayno-proglotil-gel